-Remember when that mom brought vagina cookies to her second graders classroom in an effort to spark a class-wide discussion about the female anatomy?
+Remember when that mom brought vagina cookies to her second grader’s classroom in an effort to spark a class-wide discussion about the female anatomy?
 While the jury (Snopes) is still out on the validity of this story, the real problem is that it is completely believable.

-Feminism is known for representing the extremes while using extreme measures in effort to make a point which tends to turn away people who ultimately want the same end goal of equality for women.
+Feminism is known for representing the extremes while using extreme measures in an effort to make a point that tends to turn away people who ultimately want the same end goal of equality for women.
 The problem is, the extremes need fighting for and sometimes extreme measures are necessary so how do we bridge the gap?

 Feminism should be about empowering women.
 Being a feminist should mean you support women.
 Empower and support women, that is, whether they are looking to break through the glass ceiling at work or formula feed without stigma.

 Feminism has gone from unifying to dividing and we can’t afford that kind of change.
 Women can be unstoppable if united but are we really united in this cause?
 People have become so focused on what it is they want in their own lives that they are losing sight of the bigger picture and therefore losing supporters.
 When you exclude women, you lose their support.
 When you lose support, you hurt your cause.

 I am a feminist.
 I believe women should be able to do and wear whatever they want.
 I believe women should be able to hold jobs or be housewives or stay at home moms.
 I believe women should be able to fill whatever role they desire; whether it is what I personally choose to do or not.
 I also, however, fight for and support those women with whom I do not necessarily coincide with.
 This is where feminism appears to be failing.